 e-flux conversations is a place for in-depth discussions of urgent artistic and social ideas.
 Using a hybrid editorial model, the open forum allows for participation from readers as well as specialized discussions.

 art-agenda reviews exhibitions taking place at art galleries worldwide.
 Its international team of writers include some of the most interesting voices in contemporary art criticism.

 Art & Education is a platform for art schools and academies.
 Its content covers a wide range of events from graduation shows to new teaching positions at some of the best educational programs worldwide.
 Art & Education publishes reviews of studio art, curating, and art history programs throughout the world.

-e-flux Architecture is a platform for disseminating new ideas in design and architecture.
+e-flux Architecture is a dissemination platform for architecture and design.
 The content is comprised of commissioned and syndicated essays, as well as press releases for key events and projects in the field.

 Superhumanity is the first project by e-flux Architecture.

 e-flux books comprise several imprints, including the e-flux journal reader series co-published with Sternberg Press, e-flux classics distributed by the University of Minnesota Press, and supercommunity books co-published with Verso Books.

 What makes a city successful today?
 Over the past few decades, artists—and more broadly, clusters of creative people—have become central to narratives of urban revitalization and civic growth in cities around the world.

 In many locales, artists in search of cheap rent constitute the...